by Craig Willms

 Ever increasing human longevity has stopped.
 We are in the post peak period.
 People are dying sooner and young men are dying at an alarming rate.
 There are any number of reasons, but it seems clear modern civilization is catching up with us.

 The average lifespan of humans increased rapidly as water and sewer systems were developed.
-Modern agriculture, ranching and fishing enhanced life when transportation and refrigeration made it possible to move and store perishables across the land.
-Hunger and starvation has almost become a thing of the past in modern countries.
+Modern agriculture, ranching and fishing enhanced human thriving.
+When transportation and refrigeration made it possible to move and store perishables across the land mass hunger and starvation almost became a thing of the past in modern countries.
 Health care, vaccines and medicine also contributed to rising lifespans.
 These advances of modernity were a Godsend.
 Until recently lifespans seemed poised to keep going up.
 Now however it's trending in the opposite direction.
 Why?
-Diseases of our vascular and metabolic systems are at crisis levels, and we can very probably pin it on the industrialization and over processing of our food.
+Diseases of our vascular and metabolic systems are at crisis levels, mental health is deteriorating at exponential rates, and we can very probably pin it on fast modern living and modern over-processing of everything we ingest.

 Those of us born in 50's and 60's are reaping the rewards of modern industry's commodification of foodstuffs and the grocery store.
 I have recently joined the team that refers to the middle aisles in the supermarket as the poison aisles, where ultra processed carbohydrates with added sugar live.
 I'll sneak into those sections to buy my pasta on occasion but will otherwise avoid them.

 We were all raised on the food in those aisles.
 Over in the meat and dairy section they removed most of the nourishing fats and called it heathy, while they put a target on red meat for maximum vilification.
-Running under the radar were the oils designed to replace butter, lard, tallow and other traditional animal fats in our diets.
+Running under the radar are the processed seed oils designed to replace butter, lard, tallow and other traditional animal fats in our diets.
 The seed oil revolution was well underway by the time we were born.
-These highly processed, ultra processed cooking oils we ingest were initially conjured to replace whale oil for industrial applications early in the 20th century.
+These ultra processed cooking oils we ingest were initially conjured to replace whale oil for industrial applications early in the 20th century.
 Soon thereafter they were developed into human grade products to be incorporated into our food system.
-Many of them are poisonous in their natural form, the ultra processing refers to the monumental steps manufacturers take to remove the poison.
-That should've been a neon glowing warning sign.
+Many of them are poisonous in their natural form, the ultra processing refers to the monumental steps manufacturers take to remove the poison and the smell.
+This should've been a neon glowing warning sign.
 The FDA and other government agencies looked the other way or have outright promoted these poisons.

 Nearly every restaurant uses these seed oils in their recipes and their deep fat fryers.
 Much of the packaged food on grocery store shelves use these vegetable oils, to the point where it is almost impossible to completely remove seed oils from your diet.
 Even purportedly healthy food like nuts, granola, yogurt and other dairy are often processed with these oils.